phette23/fishrc/readme.md

 **setup.sh** should get you up-&-running on a new Mac that doesn't have Fish installed yet (requires Homebrew).

+**universal.fish** sets a couple universal variables which you may want, again handy for setting up a new system.

 ## Grunt Tasks

 If you have Node & Grunt installed, you can run `npm i` inside this project to get started.